 The City closed Shockoe Hill African Burying Ground to additional burials.
 Almost immediately, the City began allowing the site began to be desecrated with construction of transportation routes, including city streets (1883, 1890), a viaduct (1890-1891), and railroad tracks for the Seaboard Air Line Railroad (1900).
-During the twentieth century, commercial and residential development occurred on portions of the cemetery.
-During the 1960s, two multiple-lane bridges carrying 164/195 were constructed with massive structural supports placed along the edge of Shockoe Hill.
+During the 1960s, massive structural supports for two multiple-lane bridges carrying 164/195 were constructed within the burial ground.
+During the twentieth century, the burial ground was incrementally divided and sold for development.